Thoracoscopy

 The benefits over a more invasive surgery include:[4]

-- It comes with a lower risk of traditional surgery complications, like bad reactions to general anesthesia, bleeding, and serious infections.
+- It comes with a lower risk of traditional surgery complications, like bad reactions to general anesthesia, bleeding, and severe infections.

 - While some patients will go under general anesthesia for a thoracoscopy, it is not always necessary.
 Some can undergo the procedure with only a sedative and no breathing tube.